-At Tidemill Academy, we passionately believe that for our children to participate fully in our society they must first become successful readers.
+At Tidemill Academy, we aim to create life-long readers.
+We passionately believe that for our children to participate fully in our society they must first become successful readers.
+Reading enables pupils to gain access to all subjects across the curriculum.
 Reading develops children’s language and communication skills, enriches relationships and engenders creativity and imagination.
-To foster a ‘reading for pleasure’ culture at Tidemill, we read and study our favourite texts together in order to explore ideas and develop curiosity and excitement in our children.
-We aim to create life-long readers.
+To foster a ‘reading for pleasure’ culture at Tidemill, we read and study engaging and diverse texts together in order to explore ideas and develop curiosity and excitement in our children.

-Teachers plan the teaching of reading by following National Curriculum and Tidemill Academy reading guidelines, which form part of our current English policy.
+Teachers plan the teaching of reading by following national curriculum and Tidemill Academy reading progression document, which form part of our current English policy.
 This ensures progression of knowledge and skills across and within each key stage.
-Planning includes the text types and National Curriculum outcomes to be taught alongside clear learning objectives and success criteria, differentiated activities and opportunities for assessment.
+Planning includes the text types and national curriculum outcomes to be taught alongside clear learning objectives and success criteria, differentiated activities and opportunities for assessment.

-In the EYFS children begin to read regularly with an adult, alongside the systematic teaching of phonics.
-In Nursery, phonics activities are embedded within the curriculum either as adult focus activities, part of the continuous provision or as a whole class game or activity.
-In Reception, daily fifteen minute phonics sessions are taught explicitly using the Letters and Sounds programme supported by Jolly Phonics in order to meet the needs of all children.
-Phonics is also delivered as teacher focus activities and independent activities throughout the week.
+In the EYFS, children begin to read regularly with an adult, alongside the systematic teaching of phonics.
+In nursery, phonics activities are embedded within the curriculum either as adult focus activities, part of the continuous provision or as a whole class game or activity.
+In reception, daily fifteen minute phonics sessions are taught explicitly using Little Wandle.